AlejandroFajardo/CRUDFirebase/README.md

 # CRUDFirebase
-CRUD en HTML, JS y con base de datos en Firebase
+This is an exercise where a basic CRUD of tasks is carried out, using HTML, boostrap, JS and firebase is used as storage